Safety

 air pressure

-air-purifying respirator
+air-purifying respirators

 ambient aerosol condensation nuclei counter

-A type of quantitative test.
+A type of quantitative fit test.
 An ambient aerosol condensation nuclei counter measures the number of tiny solid or liquid particles in the atmosphere.

 ambient air